 2. The flu affects you and everyone around you.

-- Avoiding contact with those who have weak immune systems (i.e. children, elder adults, and those with chronic health conditions).
+- Avoid contact with those who have weakened immune systems (i.e. children, elder adults, and those with chronic health conditions).

 3. The flu can get complicated.

 The symptoms of the flu can take a toll on your body and at times can be fatal.
 That is why it is important to take precautions, such as getting your seasonal flu vaccine, to keep you and your loved ones healthy.
 According to the Centers for Disease Control and Prevention (CDC), anywhere from 140,000 (in 2011-2012) to 810,000 (in 2017-2018) people are hospitalized each year for flu-related complications, including: